-Each Class Council has a Secretary and two Presidents.
+Each Class Council has three council members.
 Those three children have to be voted for in a similar way to a General Election.
 They prepare a speech which they present to the rest of the class, then the class votes for them to represent their interests at the full School Council meetings.

 When you are a Class Councillor, you have to wear a special badge so that people know what your role is and so they can ask you to take ideas to the next meeting.